TULiberalArts/Public-Policy/pages/mpp-degree.md

 ## Tuition and Fees
 For more than 130 years, we have focused on providing a world-class education at an affordable price.
 Just compare Temple to other universities and see what we mean.
 Temple tuition rates vary by college or school, residency status, student level and more.
 Use the [Temple Tuition Calculator](https://bursar.temple.edu/tuition-and-fees/tuition-rates) to estimate your tuition rate.

-## Can I transfer credits from another MPP or MPA program to Temple’s program?
+## Transferring Credits from other MPP or MPA Programs into Temple
 Yes.
 Students admitted to the MPP program can transfer up to 6 credits.
 The credits must have been earned at a reputable institution with a grade of B or better and Temple must have equivalent courses it its course inventory.
 Students who wish to transfer credits need to submit a transcript listing the courses to be transferred and set up an appointment with the MPP Director to discuss transferring into the program.
 Transfer students must apply to the MPP program and generally meet the same requirements as other applicants, although their performance in another MPP or MPA program will be given special consideration in the admissions decision.
 Questions about whether applicants qualify for waivers should be sent to [mpp@temple.edu](mailto:mpp@temple.edu).
 For more admission requirements, review the [Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#admissiontext).

 ## Apply to Temple